Highlights of Germany: Berlin

 World War II Museums and Memorial

 For those who wish to know more about World War II and pay tribute to the many lives lost, there are a number of museums that deal with this difficult subject matter.
 In Berlin, there is the Checkpoint Charlie Museum, the Memorial to the Murdered Jews of Europe and the Allied Museum.
-The Checkpoint Charlie Museum, named after a renowned crossing point of the Berlin Wall, has documented escapes from East to West Germany, as well as writings and objects relating to the wall.
+The Checkpoint Charlie Museum, named after a renowned crossing point of the Berlin Wall, has escapes from East to a collection of West Germany venue(s), as well as writings and objects relating to the wall.
 Also known as the Holocaust Memorial, the Memorial to the Jews of Europe is one of the world’s best known and most significant memorial sites.
 It is comprised of 2711 rectangular concrete slabs covering 1.9 hectares and the slabs are of differing heights, giving a sense of unease and uncertainty while offering space for visitors to contemplate the senseless violence of the Holocaust.
 There is an underground information centre where visitors can find information on the victims, as well as photographs, diaries, and letters.
 The Allied Museum documents the political history and the military commitments and roles of the Western Allies in Germany between 1945 and 1994 and their contribution to liberty in Berlin during the Cold War era.

 One of Berlin’s most iconic landmarks is the Brandenburg Gate, an old city gate rebuilt over 230 years ago and is modelled after the Propylaeum of the Acropolis in Athens.
 It was commissioned by Friedrich Wilhelm II, the King of Prussia, as an entrance to the boulevard Unter den Linden which lead to the Prussian Palace.
 Now it is hailed as symbol of German reunification and in its 230 years, Berlin’s remaining town gate has seen its share of historic events, from Napoleon’s army stealing the quadriga statue depicting the goddess of victory on top of the Gate, to West German Chancellor Helmut Kohl walking through it to meet East German Prime Minister Hans Modrow during the Gate’s reopening in 1989.